keuin/KBackup-Fabric/README.md

 - **/kb restore \<backup_name\>**: restore to a certain backup.
 This command needs a confirm to execute.
 - **/kb confirm**: confirm executing restore operation.
 The operation is irreversible.
 - **/kb delete**: delete an existing backup.
+- **/kb prev**: Find and select the most recent backup file.

 To-Do List:

+- Add /kb prev command for easily select previous backup.
+- Use OCP to refactor pending task.
 - Optimize log output, normal output and op broadcast output.
 - More thorough test.
 - Enhance ZipUtil for hashing sub-files and generating incremental diff-table.
 (A:Add, M:Modification, D:Deletion)